While we sometimes take our body’s senses for granted, going 5 for 5 helps us thrive.

-With aging’s influence on vision and hearing, it is estimated that by 2030, as many as 14 million older U.S. adults will develop dual sensory loss (DSL).
-Think about it, when two of the body’s five senses are not functioning their best, activities of daily living can become more difficult.
-For too many, DSL can reduce quality of life in terms of physical, emotional and social function.
+With aging’s growing influence on vision and hearing, it is estimated that by 2030, as many as 14 million older U.S. adults will develop dual sensory loss (DSL).
+When two of the bodies five senses are not functioning optimally, activities of daily living can be challenging.
+For too many, DSL reduces quality of life via limiting physical, emotional and social capacities.

 Most people take care of their sight because, for example, driving without seeing clearly is unsafe.
 Perhaps that’s why updating your driver’s license usually requires a vision test.